 They can carry in other pests such as fleas, ticks and mites.

 Why Are They In My House?

 Southern flying squirrels prefer to feed on seeds or nuts, berries, lichens, fresh leaves, and flowers, while the Northern flying squirrel prefers lichens and fungi.
 Still, both are frequent visitors to backyard bird-feeders, so if a food source is readily available, they may stay close and nest in attics or the wall voids of your home.

 Are Flying Squirrels Dangerous?

-Any human contact with squirrels or any other rodents or wildlife can be dangerous as they are known carriers of fleas, mites, ticks and many dangerous diseases, including rabies.
+Any human contact with squirrels or other rodents or wildlife can be dangerous as they are known carriers of fleas, mites, ticks, and many dangerous diseases, including rabies.
 Also, if they are nesting in your home or business, they can cause damage to insulation with their feces and urine, to the structure of your property with their constant gnawing and chewing.
 They can also chew on electrical wires, posing a fire hazard.

 What Does It Take To Get Rid Of Flying Squirrels?

 Taking care of flying squirrels should be left to the wildlife control professionals.
 These pests can become dangerous if they feel threatened and are not properly handled.
 At Parkway, our technicians are highly trained in the proper methods to deal with flying squirrels.
 Contact our office to discuss a flying squirrel control program that fits your needs.

 At Parkway, we understand how upsetting the discovery of a flying squirrel problem can be.
 We also understand how important it is to you that your pest problem is taken care of as quickly as possible, which is why we offer emergency and same day service or we can be there, in most cases, the very next day.